innocenzi/vite-plugin-run/README.md

   ],
 })
 ```

+You can either use a `pattern` or a `condition` to specify how the files changes should be detected.

 When a file in your project changes, its path will be given as an argument to `condition`.
 If the function returns `true`, a shell command described by `run` will be executed.